Exclusive economic zone of Malta

-The Exclusive Economic Zone of Malta is a proposed exclusive economic zone by the Government of Malta which will extend Malta's responsibilities by 71,446 km2 beyond territorial waters.
+The Exclusive Economic Zone of Malta is defined by the Exclusive Economic Zone Act enacted in 2021.

 On 12 June 2021 Clyde Caruana, Minister of Finance and Employment, proposed an exclusive economic zone for Malta.
 Caruana stated that an exclusive economic zone could hold economic potential for "fisheries, artificial islands, wind farms, solar farms, wave-generated electricity and revenue from shipping movements."